posadari/4395_Portfolio/README.md

 # 4395_Portfolio
 NLP Projects and Assignments

+## Homework 2
+### Summary
+Use NLTK package to do preprocessing and POS tagging on a text file then create a guessing game.

+### How to run:
+1. Type ‘python3 main.py anat19.txt’ in terminal

 ## Homework 1
 ### Summary
 The program takes a CSV file containing each employee’s name, ID, and phone number and reads it in.
 It then standardizes the data to make sure they all follow the same format.
 If an ID or phone number needs to be changed, then the user will input a new string until it follows the correct format.
 After modifying the data, a dictionary is created to contain employee ID as the key and the Person object as value.
 The program loops through the data and first checks if an ID exists.
 If not, a new key and value pair is made.
 The Person object includes first name, last name, middle initial, ID, and phone number as attributes.
 After all key-value pairs are created, the program saves the dictionary to a pickle file.
 It then reads and calls each Person’s display() method to output each valid employee’s ID, name, and phone number.